-First, we thought acne and breakouts will only happen during our teen years.
-Then, experts unfortunately announced it also happens to menopausal women.
+First, many of thought acne and breakouts will only happen during our teen years.
+That was somewhat of a good news for many.
+But then, experts unfortunately announced it also happens to menopausal women.
 Now, new studies show that this problem occurs even to women in their 20s, 30s, 40s and 50s.
 WHAT???!!!

 Excess Production of Oil

 Acne occurs when our hormones trigger our oil glands to produce more oil.
 While we can’t do much to influence hormonal changes, what we can do is prevent our oil glands from producing excess oil on days that our hormones are not giving us problems.
 How?
 By regularly moisturizing.
 If our skin is dry, our oil glands try to compensate for the lack of moisture and produce more oil.
 So please, don’t give your glands a reason to produce extra oil.
 This tip is especially helpful for adult women suffering from acne.
-Mature women often have dry skin so common topical acne treatments that aim to dry skin and control oil are no longer advisable.
+Mature women are prone to having dry skin so common topical acne treatments that can dry the skin out are no longer advisable.

 Skin inflammation occurs when the body’s immune system is trying to get rid of foreign substances or the irritating compounds that these substances produce.
 When these elements block pores, blackheads, whiteheads and pimples appear.
-To prevent inflammation, regularly moisturize with products that have anti-inflammatory properties like Argan oil.
-This miracle oil from Morocco helps reduce redness and swelling so a breakout can be prevented.
-This oil helps diminish scars from past breakouts too so you’re definitely hitting two birds with one stone in this case.
+To prevent inflammation, you should include foods in your diet that have anti-inflammatory prowess.
+Fruits and vegetables are loaded with nutrients having anti-inflammatory properties.
+The same is true with nuts and fatty fish.

 Dead Skin Cells

 Our bodies experience hormonal changes often.
 It can be attributed to age, to stress or to the kinds of food we eat.
 Oral contraceptives have been found to effectively clear acne in women as these influence the levels and activities of hormones that trigger this problem.
-However, consult your doctor first before self-medicating.
+However, consulting your doctor is the ideal solution rather than self-medicating.